Pandulf Ironhead: Imperial favour

+Greek failure and Lombard unification

 In the 960s, Byzantium had been trying to supplant German influence in Salerno and to this end may have engineered the rebellion which temporarily unseated John XIII, a pro-German pope.
 Prince Gisulf of Salerno, however, was allied both to the Greeks and to his Lombard neighbour Pandulf, whom he had rescued some years before and who was, in fact, staunchly pro-German and anti-Greek.
 When Gisulf was deposed and removed from office by Pandulf's cousin, Landulf of Conza, in 973, Pandulf restored Gisulf as his vassal.
 When Gisulf died childless in 977 or 978, Pandulf succeeded in Salerno as per their prior agreement.
 The policy of the Greeks was a thorough failure and Pandulf (and his Germans) was the winner in southern Italy.
 He had united all three of the Lombard principalities – Benevento, Capua, and Salerno – and had even gained Spoleto and Camerino.
 He ruled a large bloc of territories that stretched as far north as Tuscany and as far south as the Gulf of Taranto.

 In 978, Pandulf confirmed that the Sanctuary of Monte Sant'Angelo sul Gargano belonged the archbishopric of Benevento.
 This act was witnessed by two Byzantine officials.

 Pandulf's lands were partitioned among his sons, who fought endlessly over the inheritance.
 His son Landulf IV received Capua and Benevento and Pandulf II received Salerno.
 Otto II came down to Rome in 981, however, and Spoleto was given to Thrasimund IV, Duke of Camerino.
 Then, Pandulf's nephew Pandulf was given Benevento in a partition of Landulf's territory, in which Landulf kept Capua.
 Finally, Manso I of Amalfi dispossessed the younger Pandulf of Salerno and was confirmed by the Emperor.

 Pandulf had several other sons: Landenulf, who succeeded Landulf IV in Capua; Laidulf, who succeeded Landenulf; and Atenulf, who died at the Battle of Stilo on 13 July 982.